How to avoid construction errors and costly rework

 With the help of the Crane Camera solution, the VolkerWessels' team avoided potential delays and costly rework.
 They also continue to keep track of the project and solve the logistic and planning challenges of the downtown hotel project.

 Interested in knowing more about how and why VolkerWessels started their first project with Pix4D Crane Camera?
-Coming soon - sign up to be notified by email.
+Find out here.